sjtuytc/UnboundedNeRFPytorch/README.md

 - [ ] **Quick validation.** We provide quick validation tools to evaluate your ideas so that you don't need to train on the full Block-NeRF dataset.

 - [x] **Open research.** Along with this project, we aim to developping a strong community working on this.
 We welcome you to joining us (if you have a Wechat, feel free to add my Wechat ytc407).
-The general NeRF QQ big group is 706949479 (300+ friends are already in this group).
 The contributors of this project are listed at the bottom of this page.

 Hope our efforts could help your research or projects!